OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 # Convert an add-in to use the unified manifest for Microsoft 365

+To add Teams capabilities to an add-in that uses the XML manifest, or to just future proof the add-in, you need to convert it to use the unified manifest for Microsoft 365.

-There are three basic tasks to converting an add-in project from the XML manifest to the unified manifest for Microsoft 365.
+There are three basic tasks to converting an add-in project from the XML manifest to the unified manifest.

 - Ensure that you have 64x64 pixel and 128x128 pixel images files to serve as icons for the add-in.
 - Convert the XML manifest itself to the JSON format of the unified manifest.